Be the change you want to see

 Citizen Scholars is open to ALL students with a major in the College of Arts and Letters

 The Student Experience

 Small classes and personalized mentoring from program academic staff and advisers

 Learning, Service, & Research

-Classes and projects organized around service learning, creative practice, research opportunities, and community engagement
+Projects organized by and for students around creative practice, research opportunities, and community engagement